tsackton/r-novice/04-reorganizing-data.md

 > Use the code provided below to generate a dataframe `df1` of coloured blocks.
 Given the dataframe, try the following tasks:
 >
 > 1. The length and width of the blocks are provided, can you add a column to include the following height values: `20, 20, 30`?
-> 2. We have information for an additional block that is yellow, except we don't have height for information (height =20; width= 15).
+> 2. We have information for an additional block that is yellow, except we don't have length for information (height =20; width= 15).
 Can you still add the yellow block in as an additional row?

 ```r